photolith/photolith/doc/ingest.rst

     * If you have more than one camera attached, you will be able to select which camera from the drop-down, but only after first selecting to take a photo with the default camera

-The photolith image viewer allows you to pan by dragging the image, and zoom in & out with the scrollwheel or pinching.
+The photolith image viewer allows you to pan by dragging the image with either left or right mouse button, and zoom in & out with the scrollwheel or pinching.
 Various image effects can be activated by pressing the magic wand icon in the top right.

 Setting image scale
 -------------------